chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 '../../py101/trackcoder/to_do_list.db'.
 Changing it to another sqlite file, would change what you see on the dashboard.

+## 0.0.13.
+Exercise 3: Show the total time spent by the mentee for each of the task types

+Find the cummulative time spent on each task type.
+These times should be placed next to each other so that it is easy to compare how much time is devoted into each of the activity.

+Hint: You might find [context processors](http://flask.pocoo.org/docs/1.0/templating/#context-processors) useful.

 ## 0.0.12.
-Exercise 3: Build a better UI
+Exercise 4: Build a better UI
 UI/UX is critical to keep your audience engaged.
-The sample template `tasks.html`, comes with bootstap integrated, however it does not use any styling yet.
+The sample template `tasks.html`, comes with bootstap integrated, however it does not use any additional styling yet.
 That is what you would be doing as a part of this exercise.

 Here is the template from Bootrap that is used in the demo above. https://getbootstrap.com/docs/4.0/examples/dashboard/